How do you say enough in Italian? How do you pronounce it? Are there different ways to translate it?

-Basta is a present-tense impersonal conjugation of the verb bastare, meaning to be enough.
+Basta is a present impersonal conjugation of the verb bastare, which means to be enough.

-Although conjugations like I am enough exist in the language (io basto), we usually use this verb in the third person singular and plural to translate that something is enough.
+Although there are conjugations like I am enough in the language (io basto), we usually use this verb in the third person singular and plural to translate that something is enough.

 |it’s enough (singular subject)||they are enough (plural subject)|

 Questo zucchero non basta per fare una torta.

 This sugar is not enough to make a cake.

 These eggs are not enough.
 Do we have any more?